 5. General Conditions

 The competition entrants agree to be bound by the terms of these Official Rules and by the decisions of the judges, which are final and binding on all matters pertaining to this Sweepstakes.
 This competition is governed by the laws of the United States.
 All federal, state, and local laws and regulations apply.
 All federal and state taxes on the prize are the sole responsibility of the prize winner.
-The prizes will be awarded and the first winner will be notified via email, mail or phone by April 30, 2020.
+The prizes will be awarded and the first winner will be notified via email, mail or phone.

 Return of any prize/prize notification as undeliverable may result in disqualification and selection of an alternate winner.
 In the event that the winner declines the prize, it is at Cincinnati Public Radio’s discretion to choose an alternate winner or retain the prize for another drawing or purpose.
 Acceptance of a prize constitutes permission for Cincinnati Public Radio to use winner’s name and state of residence for advertising and promotional purposes without additional compensation unless prohibited by law.
 By entering, participants release and hold harmless Cincinnati Public Radio from any and all liability or any injuries, loss, or damage of any kind arising from or in connection with this competition or any prize won.